 This operator will help if you need notes that contain a range of words you are searching for, For instance, if you enter in the search field news OR cnn OR bloomberg, you will be able to view all notes containing those words.

 2) NOT operator

-For instance, you need to locate all notes that contain the word news, but there is no word cnn in them.
-You just need to type in news -cnn to get the required result.
+Let's say you need to locate all notes that contain the word news, but not the keyword cnn.
+You just need to type in news -cnn to get the required results.

 3) Exact phrase operator

-The operator will show among the search results only those that contain the exact phrase entered.
+This operator will show only the search results those that contain the exact phrases entered.
 For example, "cnn news".